-The market for marine and port cranes has witnessed a slower growth since 2008.
+The marine and port cranes market has been witnessing a slower growth since 2008.
 However, the growing sea trade is expected to propel the market to pre-recession levels by 2022.
-The market for mobile cranes is projected to touch USD 16.76 billion by 2018 and is poised to grow at a CAGR of XX% during the forecast period.
-The fixed crane market is expected to reach USD 10.1 billion by the end of 2016 and is expected to register a comparatively slower growth rate over the coming five years.
+The mobile cranes market is projected to touch USD 16.76 billion by 2018.
+The fixed crane market is expected to reach USD 10.1 billion by the end of 2016, and is expected to register a comparatively slower growth rate over the coming five years.

 The crane market is majorly dominated by few global players operating in most of the countries.
 Liebherr, Terex, XCMG, Zoomlion, and Cargotec are some of the major crane manufacturers accounting for a significant portion of the market.
 The presence of the established Chinese OEMs, such as XCMG and Zoomlion are changing the market demographics by introducing low-expense reliable equipment into the market.